-More recently, the idea that the Maunder Minimum was radically different than anything witnessed during the space era has come to be replaced with the idea that the recent, and undoubtedly unique solar minimum of 2008/2009 provided an accurate proxy for Maunder Minimum conditions.
+More recently, the idea that the Maunder Minimum was radically different than anything witnessed during the space era has come to be replaced with the idea that the recent, and arguably unique (at least on the timescale of a century) solar minimum of 2008/2009 provided an accurate proxy for Maunder Minimum conditions.
 This perspective has been built up on two primary fronts.
-First, Svalgaard & Cliver (2007) proposed that there appears to be minimum value that can exist in the strength of the interplanetary magnetic field.
-It is important to recognize, however, that this is a hypothesis, not a robust empirically-determined result.
-Although the strength of the IMF has apparently returned to the same approximate value since the start of the space era, there is no guarantee that this must remain so, in fact, the precise value of this "floor" had to be lowered as we witnessed the minimum of 2008/2009.
+First, Svalgaard & Cliver (2007) proposed that there appears to be minimum value ($\simeq 4.6 \text{ nT}$) that can exist in the strength of the interplanetary magnetic field.
+It is important to recognize, however, that the proposal by Svalgaard & Cliver (2007) was a hypothesis rather than a robust empirically-determined result and is based on geomagnetic observations from 1835 onwards, an interval that includes neither the Dalton nor the Maunder minima.
+Other authors have argued that the occurrence probability of open solar flux (OSF) and near-Earth IMF becomes smaller at lower values (e.g. Lockwood et al. 2014a) and hence the lowest value seen in a given interval does not, in itself, set a physical limit.
+In addition, it has been pointed out that arguments supporting a floor are implicitly based on the concept that the OSF and near-Earth IMF depend only on the simultaneous sunspot number, whereas successful continuity modeling of OSF is based on the idea that the prior history of sunspot numbers is also important (Lockwood et al. 2014b).
+Although the strength of the near-Earth IMF has apparently returned to the roughly similar values since the start of the space era, there is no guarantee that this must remain so; in fact, the precise value of this "floor" had to be lowered as we witnessed the minimum of 2008/2009.
+2009 (Crooker & Owens 2010; Cliver & Ling 2011).
 Second, Schrijver et al. (2011) argued that there exists a minimum state of solar magnetic activity, associated with the presence of small-scale ephemeral regions.
-They concluded that "the best estimate of magnetic activity...for the least-active Maunder Minimum phases appears to be provided by direct measurements in 2008-2009."
-In perhaps what could be described as a compromise between these two extreme views, Wang & Sheeley (2013) presented a solution where the photospheric field consisted of ephemeral regions with a reduced, but not absent global dipole.
+They concluded that "the best estimate of magnetic activity...for the least-active Maunder Minimum phases appears to be provided by direct measurements in 2008-2009.", "although they acknowledged that the presence of a large-scale dipolar field may not be representative of the deepest portions of the Maunder Minimum.
+Cliver (2012) noted that a minimal solar activity state such as that characterized by the small-scale ephemeral regions of Schrijver et al. (2011) is a requirement for a floor in the IMF.
+Finally, in perhaps what could be described as a compromise between these two extreme views, Wang & Sheeley (2013) presented a solution where the photospheric field consisted of ephemeral regions with a reduced, but not absent global dipole.
 They reasoned that a Sun consisting exclusively of ephemeral regions would generate no IMF, in conflict with the apparent continuation of the solar cycle (albeit much reduced) during the Maunder Minimum (McCracken et al. 2011).